Ayrton Senna's Super Monaco GP II: Development

 The initial pitch for Ayrton Senna's Super Monaco GP II came from Tec Toy, Sega's distributor in Brazil.
-Tectoy approached Sega with the concept of developing a game starring Brazilian F1 driver Ayrton Senna, who was the 1988, 1990, and 1991 World Champion.
+Tec Toy approached Sega with the concept of developing a game starring Brazilian F1 driver Ayrton Senna, who was the 1988, 1990, and 1991 World Champion.
 Sega executive vice president Shoichiro Irimajiri personally knew Senna, having previously been an executive at Honda with its F1 division, the engine provider for Senna's team at McLaren, under his oversight.
 As development of the game began, Senna was personally involved in providing direction for the game and ensured he saw to changes he suggested.
 Among Senna's suggestions was a lack of speed reduction when driving over stripes in the corners, which the first game had done.
 A visit Senna made to Sega's Japanese headquarters shortly before the 1991 Japanese Grand Prix resulted in a three and a half hour visit, with developers flocking to meet with him.
 Senna also recorded voice segments commenting on each of the F1 tracks in the game, except for still under construction Circuit de Catalunya, which had not opened at the time.
 Segments about that circuit were recorded after the Gran Premio Tío Pepe de España, which opened the circuit to major competition.

 The game was announced in Japan by October 1991.
 Ayrton Senna's Super Monaco GP II was released on July 17, 1992 in Japan, July in PAL regions, and September in North America.
 For an article in their magazine, Mega Drive Advanced Gaming had F1 racing driver Johnny Herbert play the game.
 In 1994, an article in Computer and Video Games called the game "easily the biggest selling driving game for the Mega Drive".